Beena Paul

 Bina Paul (born January 28, 1961), also known by her married name Bina Paul Venugopal, is an Indian film editor who works mainly in Malayalam-language films.
 A graduate of the University of Delhi, she completed a course on film editing from the Film and Television Institute of India (FTII), Pune, in 1983.

 She is the recipient of two National Film Awards and three Kerala State Film Awards.
 She has held several positions including the artistic director of International Film Festival of Kerala (IFFK) and the vice chairperson of Kerala State Chalachitra Academy.

 Personal life

 She is married to cinematographer Venu since 26 August 1983.
-The couple has a daughter, Malavika, who is married to an Englishman and is the Manager of the Great North Museum: Hancock.
+The couple has a daughter, Malavika, who is married and is the Manager of the Great North Museum: Hancock.

 Biography

 Early life

 Born to a Malayali father and a Kannadiga mother, Bina Paul was brought up in Delhi.
 After graduating from the University of Delhi in 1979 with a bachelor's degree in psychology, she went on to pursue a diploma in film editing from the Film and Television Institute of India (FTII), Pune, in 1983.